 One noteworthy branch of the Practical Work Department is that of the Gospel Teams.
-Under the signal favor of God this method of evangelization has afforded students splendid experience and has brought the happiness of the full Gospel to many hearts.
+Under the signal favor of God, this method of evangelization has afforded students splendid experience and has brought the happiness of the full Gospel to many hearts.
 The character of its ministry is primarily evangelistic.
-Students do not go out to advertise the School directly, but to honor Christ in song, testimony, and in the preaching of the Word.
+Students do not go out to advertise the Institute directly, but to honor Christ in song, testimony, and in the preaching of the Word.
 A regular team consists of an organized quartette of singers and a speaker.

 The teams minister chiefly in the denominational churches outside Fort Wayne within a radius of one hundred and fifty miles.
-The personnel of the teams is adjusted to the requirements of the entertaining church.
+The personnel of the team is adjusted to the requirements of the entertaining church.
 Sometimes a church may desire singers only; again, a pastor may desire his pulpit supplied for a Sunday; or a young people's society may wish a team to render a missionary program.
-Plans are being made for some new features in gospel team activity during 1930-31.
-Groups will be organized to give programs with varying emphasis.
-One group will stress Christian experience in song and testimony.
-Another may coordinate singing and speaking on the theme of missions.
-With some assistance from members of the faculty, other programs may be offered on vital Christian subjects to interested churches and societies.